 Air Cleaners Improve Air Quality

-Air cleaners improve indoor air quality by removing harmful contaminants -- like smoke, dust or chemical odors -- from the air in your home.
+Air cleaners improve indoor air quality by removing harmful contaminants, such as smoke, dust, or chemical odors from the air in your home.
 These pollutants can contribute to allergy symptoms and respiratory issues in household members, which can be reduced with an air cleaner.
 These units can be stand-alone or affixed to an HVAC system.

 Zoning Systems Give You More Control